 Serve your kale with gomasio or try this “fancy” dish.
 Sometimes my boys like to add ume plum vinegar and toasted sesame oil to their steamed kale, though my favorite way to eat it is raw.
 For other great kale recipes (especially his Kale and Mushroom Stew), see Mark Bittman’s blog in the New York Times.

 By the way, my 10 year old son was the “hand model” for this shoot and looked forward to it for days –I love how confidently he holds that sharp knife and chops.
 The boys have had their own knives (smaller, duller versions to begin with) since they were about 4 years old.
+And they learned young how to make kale an easy, ready to go dish for those busy nights!

 You might also enjoy: